 Pre-Medical Track at Hope College

-Information for Hope students who started college in Fall 2012 or later & graduating in 2016 & beyond...
+Information for Hope students who started college in Fall 2012 or after & graduating in 2016 & after ...

 The sophomore class (started in Fall 2012), graduating in 2016, is the 1st class to experience the new requirements for medical school admissions.
 Lucky them!
-The current incoming freshmen class (starting Fall 2013), graduating in 2017, benefit.
+The current incoming freshmen class (starting Fall 2013), graduating in 2017, benefit from their experience!

 Please plan to do the following: